Hiatal and Paraesophageal Hernia Repair Denver

 Paraesophageal hernias are one type of large hiatal hernia and occur when the stomach slides up beside the esophagus (see diagram above).
 In these situations, the stomach may twist and lose its blood supply or obstruct.
 Symptoms of paraesophageal hernias often include bloating and chest pain.
 Paraesophageal hernia surgery may be necessary in these situations to prevent loss of the stomach, and occasionally this surgery needs to be done on an emergency basis.
 The surgical repair is similar to that described above for large hiatal hernias.

 When a hiatal hernia leads to deformation of the antireflux barrier, it is repaired by performing a laparoscopic fundoplication.
-We are now using an acellular human collagen matrix to reinforce the hiatal hernia repair.
+In some patients, we can repair the hernia and place the LINX Reflux Management System.

-GERD Surgery in Which There Is Minimal Hiatal Hernia
+GERD in Which There Is Minimal Hiatal Hernia

 Although up to 90% of patients with GERD have a hiatal hernia, the degree of that hiatal hernia is variable, and in many patients the hiatal hernia is fairly minimal (less than 2cm in height).
 In this situation, there are other surgical techniques (Transoral Incisionless Fundoplication (TIF) and LINX Reflux Management System) that have lower side effects and are very effective in the improvement of symptoms.